All Episodes

 We arm you with the facts to be able to know and advocate for the truth with your friends and family.

-So Dell a verdict with Ted Cruz now, wherever you get your podcasts.
+So down at Verdict with Ted Cruz Now, wherever you get your podcasts.

 The best of Sean Hannity is on now.

-In his inaugural address, the 41st President of the United States said this, we cannot hope only to leave our children a bigger car, a bigger bank account.
+We cannot hope only to leave our children a bigger car, a bigger bank account.

 We must hope to give them a sense of what it means to be a loyal friend, a loving parent, a citizen who leaves his home, his neighborhood, and town better than he found it.

-That we were more driven to succeed than anyone around us.
+That we were more driven to succeed than anyone around us?

-Or that we stopped to ask if a sick child had gotten better, and stayed a moment there to trade a word of friendship.
+Or that we stopped to ask if a sick child had gotten better and stayed a moment there to trade a word of friendship?

-And we're gonna miss you.
+And we're going to miss you.

 Your decency, sincerity, and kind soul will stay with us forever.